demensdeum/Bistr/README.md

 ### Resuming Analysis:

 If a previous analysis state exists for the directory, you will be prompted whether to resume the analysis.
-If you choose "no," the analysis will restart from the beginning.
+If you choose "n" the analysis will restart from the beginning.

-### Interactive QA

-After completing the analysis, you can ask questions about the codebase.
-Type bye to exit the interactive session.